 - “My workers are not loyal, they sometimes leave me for another 25 cents an hour”

 - “What must I do in order to staff up for the work I’m now doing and/or could do?”

 Sound familiar?
 For several years I’ve maintained and often said that everyone is waiting on someone else to fix the staffing problem.
 Clearly that approach does not work.
 You, as the owner or general manager of your company must accept the responsibility of developing and managing a serious coworker staffing program for your own company by committing to this three step solution.

 As a contracting leader, you must accept that you alone are responsible to correct the staffing challenge in your company, whatever it takes to do so.
 That’s a strong but critical decision.
-And, it’s an ongoing commitment.
+And, it’s an ongoing commitment to figuring out how to recruit HVAC technicians.
 There will always be a need for staffing so thinking about the future is a good place to start.
 The best way to prepare for future job needs is to start building relationships now.
 Form a relationship with the leaders of your community’s high schools and vocational schools and ask if you can speak to the students in group sessions.
 You can even contact your local civic clubs such as Rotary, Kiwanis, Lions and other clubs and volunteer to be a speaker at one of their meetings.
 Explain the heating and air conditioning industry to the students and the opportunities it presents as a future employment choice.
 Be sure to tell them that they can contact you if they have questions or want more information.
 Feel free to donate used equipment to the vocational schools too.